wirrunna/CamillaDSP-Building-a-Config-1-Measure-Drivers-with-REW/README.md

 ### Import filters into CamillaDSP
 With CamillaDSP GUI being accessed by a browser it will use the PC's file system to import filters.
 So, using the browser on the same PC as where REW is running makes it simple to import the filters.

-In the CamillaDSP GUI I select the Config file that I want to import the filters to.
+In the CamillaDSP GUI I select the Config file that I want to import the filters into.
 I have a Config based on Michaels template for a Motu Ultralight Mk 5 (UL5) that I will use.
 The config contains a gain filter and a mixer.
 ![alt text](<UL5 Analog Blank pipeline.jpg>)

-In CamillaDSP GUI select the File tab, and click the Import Config box - the screengrab shows the popup dialog with the mouse in the Import Config box, the Configs section shows the operating config with a green box around the star and the green tick indicates the config in the GUI.
+In CamillaDSP GUI select the File tab, and click the Import Config box - this screengrab shows the popup dialog with the mouse in the Import Config box, the Configs section shows the operating config with a green box around the star and the green tick indicates the config in the GUI.
-This screengrab shows the popup info with the mouse pointer in the CamillaDSP Config box.
 ![alt text](<UL5 Analog Blank select file import config.jpg>)

  Having clicked Import Config we have a choice, we can select an existing config file or by clicking the CamillaDSP Config box we get a file selection screen.